valadaptive/ntsc-rs/crates/gui/README.md

 ## Updating third-party license credits

-After installing or updating Cargo dependencies, you'll need to regenerate the list of third-party licenses:
+After installing or updating Cargo dependencies, you'll need to regenerate the list of third-party licenses using [cargo-about](https://github.com/EmbarkStudios/cargo-about):

 ```bash
 $ cargo about generate --format=json > about.json